beatass/Predict-survival-on-the-Titanic/README.md

 # Prediction of the survivors on Titanic

- I am going to apply the tools of machine learning to predict which passengers survived the Titanic's tragedy.
+ I am going to apply the tools of Machine Learning (ML) to predict which passengers survived the Titanic's tragedy.

 ## Motivation